Viscous hydrodynamic evolution of neutron star merger accretion disks: a code comparison: Code comparison results

 \subsubsection{Accretion}

-The evolution of the inner disk during the first $\sim 100$ orbits is mostly laminar, and set by the interplay between viscous angular momentum transport and neutrino cooling.
+The evolution of the disk during the first $\sim 100$ orbits at the radius of initial density maximum ($\sim 300$\,ms) is mostly laminar, and set by the interplay between viscous angular momentum transport and neutrino cooling.
 Figure~\ref{f:mdot_mout_time} shows the mass accretion rate at $r=10$\,km, slightly inside the radius of the innermost stable circular orbit (ISCO, $\sim 13$\,km) for all models evolved.
 Aside from a small offset in time, the evolution of the accretion rate is nearly identical for ALCAR and FLASH models during this initial phase.

 Around $\sim 100$ orbits, with the exact value determined by the strength of viscosity, neutrino cooling decreases sharply and the disk becomes radiatively-inefficient.
 The timing of this transition at $\sim 200$\,ms and $\sim 450$\,ms for $\alpha = 0.06$ and $0.03$, respectively (Figure~\ref{f:lum_ener_time}), shows excellent agreement between ALCAR and FLASH models.
 Combined with the similarity of the inner accretion rate evolution, this agreement shows that the viscous angular momentum transport is fully compatible between the two implementations.